Acute Myeloid Leukemia Clinical Trial

 Stem Cell Infusion: At least 60 days must have elapsed from hematopoietic stem cell transplant and at least 4 weeks must have elapsed from donor lymphocyte infusion.

-Immunotherapy: At least 42 days since prior immunotherapy, including tumor vaccines and checkpoint inhibitors, and at least 21 days since receipt of chimeric antigen receptor therapy or other modified T cell therapy.
+Immunotherapy: At least 42 days since prior immunotherapy, including tumor vaccines, and at least 21 days since receipt of chimeric antigen receptor therapy or other modified T or NK cell therapy.

 Antileukemia Therapy: At least 14 days, or 5 half-lives, whichever is shorter, since the completion of antileukemic therapy.